PaydaSasha/finance-test-task/README.md

 implemented features :

-1. any additional visual effects to highlight positive or negative changes in the prices
+1. additional visual effects to highlight positive or negative changes in the prices
 2. the possibility to switch on/off tickers by user
 3. the possibility to specify interval time by user
 4. the possibility to add/remove ticker from watching group